aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - Digital currencies also enable instant transactions that can be seamlessly executed across borders.
 For instance, it is possible for a person located in the United States to make payments in digital currency to a counterparty residing in Singapore, provided they are both connected to the same network.

 ## Characteristics of Digital Currencies
 - Digital currencies only exist in digital form.
-They do not have a physical equivalent.
+They may not have a physical equivalent.
 - Digital currencies can be centralized or decentralized.
 Fiat currency, which exists in physical form, is a centralized system of production and distribution by a central bank and government agencies.
 Prominent cryptocurrencies, such as Bitcoin and Ethereum, are examples of decentralized digital currency systems.
 - Digital currencies can transfer value.
 Use of digital currencies requires a mental shift in the existing framework for currencies, where they are associated with sale and purchase transactions for goods and services.
 Digital currencies, however, extend the concept.
 For example, a gaming network token can extend the life of a player or provide them with extra superpowers.
 This is not a purchase or sale transaction but, instead, represents a transfer of value.